Romney vows U.S. military supremacy if elected

 MORE NAVY SHIPS

 Romney said in his first 100 days in office he would order the U.S. Navy built up by increasing the shipbuilding rate to about 15 a year from nine in order to bolster the American presence on the high seas.
-He would pursue a national missile defense system and cybersecurity strategy.
+He would pursue a national missile defense system and order a cybersecurity strategy, to guard against militarized cyber-attacks.

 And he would launch a review of Obama's troop drawdown from Afghanistan to ensure the United States has the force level necessary to secure gains against the Taliban.